 You can send your comments or questions up to the day before the meeting.
 Your comment or question will be read out at the meeting.
 The chairman or relevant cabinet member will then either respond at the meeting or respond to you in writing.

-We have temporarily suspended parking charges in Cheshire East-run car parks.
-This only applies to car parks operated by Cheshire East Council
+We temporarily suspended parking charges in Cheshire East-run car parks.
+The charges were re-introduced from 15 June 2020.

 Blue badge - disabled persons parking

-We continue to carry out essential repairs, maintenance and safety inspections across the highway network.
-We give priority to key routes which include main A and B roads and roads to hospitals, medical centres, pharmacies, major supermarkets and community hubs.
-We continue to respond to emergencies and weather events.
+It is essential that the highway network remains available and safe and we continue to carry out repairs, maintenance and safety inspections.
+We give priority to key routes which include main A and B roads and roads to hospitals, medical centres, pharmacies and major supermarkets.
+We also continue to respond to emergencies and weather events.

-We have updated our programmed work including major scheme work as a result of availability of resources and to ensure full compliance with the latest government guidance.
+We have updated our programmed work including major scheme work to ensure full compliance with the latest government guidance.
 See our road repair and improvement programme page .

 You can report highway issues using our Report It tool or by calling us on 0300 123 5020.